Kentucky

 VMT Targets: No policy in place or proposed.

-Kentucky does not have any state programs in place to incentivize the creation of low-income housing near transit facilities, but it does consider the proximity of transit facilities when distributing federal Low-Income Housing Tax Credits to qualifying property owners.
+We were unable to find information indicating state programs in place to incentivize the creation of low-income housing near transit facilities and for the Low-Income Housing Tax Credits for Kentucky.